klauspost/compress/s2/README.md

 ## Decompression

 While the decompression code hasn't changed, there is a significant speedup in decompression speed.

-Decompression remains close to original Snappy speed, with a single additional branch for 1 byte offset matches.
-So only minor differences should be assumed there.
-Only if your decompression platform is heavily memory limited, will there be a difference.
+S2 prefers longer matches and will typically only find matches that are 6 bytes or longer.
+While this reduces compression a bit, it improves decompression speed.

+The "better" compression mode will actively look for shorter matches, which is why it has a decompression speed quite similar to Snappy.

 Single goroutine decompression speed.
 No assembly: